UK’s Great Coastline

 Along the North Antrim Coast are the world-famous polygonal columns of the Giant’s Causeway, an icon of Northern Ireland and its only World Heritage Site.

-The Londonderry coast the 2 miles long Portstewart Strand with a golden beach and sand dunes.
+The Londonderry coast is the 2 miles long Portstewart Strand with a golden beach and sand dunes.

 Scotland has 9,910km (6,160 miles) of mainland coastline.
 If you then add the many islands, this increases to 16,500km (10,250 miles).